eliasdarruda/gen_pool/README.md

 ## WIP

-A GenServer with a local state but with the messages pooled with sbroker.
+A process with a centralized local state and a pooled message queue using [sbroker](https://github.com/fishcakez/sbroker).

-The goal is to:
+### The goal is to:

 - Avoid having a single process queue becoming a bottleneck.
 - Interact with the process as you would interact with any GenServer.